8Crafter-Studios/8Crafter-Wiki/README.md

 -   `npm install`
 -   `npm run dev` (run in dev mode)
 -   `npm run build` (test a release mode bundle)

+-# This wiki is made using the bedrock wiki (wiki.bedrock.dev) as a template.